Can A Bad CV Joint Affect The Transmission?

 You can read my guide on check engine light flashing and car shaking to get further details.
 Usually, it is due to bad spark plugs, ignition coils, or a bad EGR valve.

-What Is A CV Joint?
+What Exactly Is A CV Joint?

-CV joint consists of:
+A CV joint has:

 As your vehicle goes over the potholes or bumps, the vehicle’s suspension moves in a respective direction.